Targeted Scholarships & Fellowships

 Churchill

-Provides funding for a year of Master’s study in a STEM field at the University of Cambridge.
+Provides funding for a year of Master’s study (M.Phil) in select STEM fields at the University of Cambridge.

-• Qualifications: High GPA; strong experience and talent in research; display “a bewildering array of talent” outside of their field.
+• Qualifications: High GPA; strong experience and talent in research; outstanding personal qualities

 • Eligibility: U.S. Citizen, senior or recent graduate.